lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **Contact authors:** Greg Madejski and Melissa Graham

-**Last verified to run:** September 19, 2023;  udpated to reflect the changes to the Portal UI - started on April 30, 2024
+**Last verified to run:** September 19, 2023;  udpdated to reflect the changes to the Portal UI - started on April 30, 2024

 **Targeted learning level:** Beginner